EstebanGameDevelopment/storybookeditor/README.md

 There is a front-end you can use, but we are going to see how it's integrated with our project.

 Now that we have our service running we can test it.
-Go back to Postman:
+Go back to **Postman**:

 - 1. Create a new call
 - 2. Select POST mode
 - 3. Type the address where your service is located http://XXX.XXX.XXX.XXX:5000/ai/image (It's the port 5000, make sure the script "OpenAIEnglishServer.py" is running)
 - 4. Go to the tab "Body" and then to "raw" and paste this:
 ```
 {
 	"userid": -1,
 	"username": "not-used",
 	"password": "not-used",
 	"description": "A beautiful rainbow in a happy world",
 	"provider": 0,
 	"exclude": "",
 	"steps": 10,
 	"width": 512,
 	"height": 512
 }
 ```
 - 5. Press "Send" button.

 If everything goes as expected you should be able to save the result into a PNG file and open it.
 If you are using CUDA the image generation process should take around 30 seconds.